-One can claim, as Kadi does, that a link clearly exists between this book and the museum.
+One can claim, as Kadi does, that a link clearly exists between this book and the museum.34 Indeed this book can be read as a blueprint for the establishment of the South End Museum.
 The museum is informed by the book in terms of its headings, its text and the authoritative voice of the ex-residents, but I would propose that their relationship be understood as one in which an 'image of community' is developed between them.
 South End [As We Knew It] presents itself as an image of a South End 'community', an image that shifts as it is comes to be 'developed' in the museum.
 Invoking a relation between the book and the museum of 'development', saying that the museum 'develops' the image the book offers, I mean to suggest that their